flushthemoney/NoteWorthy/README.md

 Just a small practice project to build, document & deploy a CRUD API.
 It provides an interface to a note management application

-You can view the play with the live implementation [here](https://flushthemoney.com/api-docs)
+You can play with the live implementation [here](https://flushthemoney.com/api-docs)

 ## Built Using